ionathanch/scraps/README.md

 * MutualInd.lean: A minimal working example of a mutual inductive predicate in Lean where neither induction nor structural recursion work are available (as of v4.13.0-rc3).
 * Acc.lean: Unfolding accessibility recursors for an inconsistent (i.e. reflexive) order.
+* QS.agda: An attempt at formalizing the quicksort example from [this Tweet](https://twitter.com/jonmsterling/status/1444640259552251921) originally found in [Modelling General Recursion in Type Theory](http://dx.doi.org/10.1017/S0960129505004822) but failed at Step 3.